Hi there. I’m Saul Reisman here at Saul’s Autotek and today we’re going to talk a little bit about brakes.

 So, if that brake rotor has developed an edge on the bottom of it, we can actually run this along it while it’s spinning to cut that edge perfectly smooth again and allow a smooth surface for that brake pad to engage.
 We want that brake pad to get the perfect surface to surface contact with that rotor because the more surfaced area adhesion we get the more friction we can transfer because the more traction we have between the two.
 So, the goal is to get that smooth as glass feel of one of the other and not have a brake rotor that looks like a record or has that kind of warped feel to it.
 However, sometimes this machine can’t save us, and we do end up having to replace the rotor.
 In the new case of rotors on the market, a lot of new rotors are actually being produced fairly cheaply and are not the highest quality product.

 This also allows that rotor to be the thickest possible, maintaining the most mass and that mass will be used to transfer that kinetic energy into thermal and allow that mass to hold that heat.
 I hope this gives you a good idea about how your brakes work in your vehicle and a little bit better insight of what your mechanic might be talking to you about yours.
-So, if you’re concerned about your brakes, you need a little something extra, a little plus service or just those brakes taken care of, come see us Saul’s Autotek.
+So, if you’re concerned about your brakes, come see us Saul’s Autotek.
 We’d be happy to get you taken care of.